ookami-kb/ookami-kb/README.md

 architecture, code reviewing, mentoring, and integrating best practices is a part of my everyday job.

 Currently, I'm mainly interested in Flutter.
-We have an application written in Flutter that is successfully running in production for more than a year.
+We have an application written in Flutter that is successfully running in production for more than 2 years.

 If you need help with defining the right architecture for your mobile app (both from back-end and front-end sides) or looking for a mentor / code reviewer, feel free to contact me in [LinkedIn](https://www.linkedin.com/in/ookamikb/)